How to Get Legal Help

 Due to the COVID-19 virus, the ACLU of Virginia is currently operating remotely and with limited capacity.
 We are unable to respond to the vast majority of requests for legal assistance at this time.
 If you are seeking legal assistance, we encourage you to review the ACLU of Virginia’s suggested Resource Contact List for information on how to get legal help.
 If you file a request for assistance through our intake process, please do not expect a response because we cannot guarantee one at this time.
 It is important that you immediately seek legal assistance elsewhere as well.

-If you wish to fill out an online intake form – with the understanding that you are unlikely to receive a response – please complete this online form
+If you wish to fill out an intake form – with the understanding that you are unlikely to receive a response – please send any requests for legal assistance to intake@acluva.org and include as much information as possible about your situation.

 If you are seeking assistance for a problem that occurred in another state, please click here for a national directory of ACLU offices.